 For more information, and to apply, visit: http://apply.interfolio.com/92224

-The deadline for complete submissions is December 31, 2021.
+The deadline for complete submissions is February 11, 2022.
+The committee will consider applicants during Spring 2022, with an expected start date for the Fall 2022 semester which begins in mid-August.
 Application documents must be in PDF format and include:

 – Resume and Portfolio that highlights professional game design and development work in the listed areas of interest;